Research Grants

 Guidelines for Proposal Budgets

-It is the explicit policy of the SIOP Small Grant Program that grant funds may not be used for overhead or indirect costs.
-In the committees’ experience, most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size, and/or (b) the awarding institution (i.e., SIOP Foundation) does not allow it.
-If the above statement disallowing funds to be used for overhead is insufficient, the chair of the Small Grants Subcommittee will provide additional documentation and evidence explicitly recognizing this policy.
-In addition, grant funds may not be used to pay for travel to the SIOP conference.
+It is the explicit policy of the Hebl Grant Program that grant funds may not be used for overhead or indirect costs.
+In the committees’ experience, most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size, and/or (b) the awarding institution (i.e., SIOP) does not allow it.
+If the above statement disallowing funds to be used for overhead is insufficient, a Chair of the Awards Committee will provide additional documentation and evidence explicitly recognizing this policy.

 Criteria for Selecting Award Winners